DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 modlist.txt and loadorder.txt.*

 _Was going to Whiterun for the first time, right near the gate of the city one of the guards has black face.
-Have tried to get to Riverwood with fast travelling and then return, but the issue is still there._
+Have tried to get to Whiterun and then return, but the issue is still there._

 I will try to respond as fast as I can.
 Please, be mindful that I have